RonenNess/Shaku/README.md

 *Shaku* values your freedom.
 It will not push any design pattern on your code and will integrate nicely into whatever it is you're making.

+*Shaku* also plays nicely with other libraries and can be integrated with other frameworks like Three.js.

 ## Features